Ångerman: Course

 The river traces its flow from the central Scandes in the southern parts of the Swedish province of Lapland.
-It then trails through Jämtland, increasing in power in the province of Ångermanland, whose name derives from it.
+It then trails through Jämtland, increasing in power in the province of Ångermanland.
 The Vojmån, Fjällsjö, and Fax are its main tributaries.
 It contains an internal bifurcation Vängelälven.

 It is navigable for about 50 mi from the sea.
 Over the last 30 km (after the town of Sollefteå noted on the map), it flows through a scenic valley known as Ådalen.
 The Ångerman then empties into the Baltic Sea's Gulf of Bothnia near the town of Kramfors.

 Tributaries

 Below is a list of the river's tributaries, named in Swedish.
 Higher order / source streams are denoted by (*):